vipul79321/CP_Codes/computer-networking/week-2.md

 * A router recalculates its distance vector when:
   * It receives a distance vector from a neighbor containing different information than before.
   * It discovers that a link to a neighbor has gone down.
+* Updates are slow, as a distant change will take certain number of periods to reach the router

 #### Link-State Routing Protocol | Similar to Dijkstra Algorithm